 The ExpressVPN Future of Privacy Scholarship

-How to Enter
+How to enter

-This is a great resume-builder for a career in journalism or any relevant field of study.
+The winner will be featured on multiple communications platforms.
+This is a great résumé-builder for a career in journalism, law, computer science, or any relevant field of study.

 This is an opportunity to become a leading voice in the growing debate over encryption, digital rights, internet privacy, and the fight against censorship.

 As internet-ready devices proliferate in all facets of our lives, so do threats to the privacy of the individuals who use them.
 Advancing technologies and unforeseen events have created new challenges for schools and for students, making awareness of online security issues and fundamental privacy rights all the more crucial.

 That’s why we created the ExpressVPN Future of Privacy Scholarship.
 Through an annual essay competition, students delve into urgent issues of the digital age, with the chance to win cash prizes.

 Applicants must be currently enrolled in either a high school, undergraduate school, or graduate school, which can be located anywhere in the world.

 Essays must be sent via email only, to this address: email@example.com